 So if you remember in the last post, I shared with you my reasons for deciding to switch hosting providers, going from Bluehost to SiteGround.

-I briefly touched on the process and the outcome of migrating my blog over to SiteGround.
-If you missed that post you can read it here at a later date.
+I very briefly touched on the process and what the outcome was of migrating my blog over to SiteGround.
+If you want to read that post later then click this link.

-Recently, I decided to migrate yet another website of mine from Bluehost to my GrowBig shared hosting plan with SiteGround, so in this post, I want to share with you the exact steps that I took to make this move successfully.
+This week, I decided to migrate another website of mine from Bluehost to my GrowBig shared hosting plan with SiteGround.

-It was a smooth transition, however, I did run into a spot of bother, but it all worked out well in the end and I’ll explain what happened next.
+Migrating my second WordPress site, as with the first one, went pretty smooth, however, I did run into a spot of bother.
+Nevertheless, it all worked out well in the end.

-Many of the web hosting review sites, and many of my blogging colleagues were recommending SiteGround web hosting so I decided, hey, why not give them a try.How to successfully migrate your WordPress site from Bluehost to SiteGroundClick To Tweet
+Many of the web hosting review sites and many of my blogging colleagues were recommending SiteGround web hosting to me.
+So, I decided, hey, why not give them a try.How to successfully migrate your WordPress site from Bluehost to SiteGroundClick To Tweet

-Migrating from Bluehost to SiteGround for this particular website went very smoothly, without a problem, and the entire process was quite quick and effortless almost.
+Migrating from Bluehost to SiteGround for Magnet4Blogging went very smoothly indeed, without a problem, and the entire process was quick and effortless.